srowhani/mmlind.github.io/_posts/2016-02-12-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-As you can see from the above, my network is doing well for smaller models but not so much for larger, deeper structures.
+As you can see from the above my network is doing well for smaller models but not so much for larger, deeper structures.
 This is not due to wrong coding.
 It's because I haven't used the most efficient parameters during the training.

 This leads us to the most difficult part of machine learning: How to find the hyper-parameters that achieve the best results?